4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/20.5-Map-arrays-of-objects/README.md

+# `20.5` Map array of objects

 The most common scenario for the mapping function is for simplifying given arrays, for example:

 The current algorithm creates an array with only the names of the people and prints it on the console.

-Instructions
+# 📝Instructions

-Please update the mapping function so it creates an array where each item contains the following:
+- Please update the mapping function so it creates an array where each item contains the following:

 ```md
 Hello my name is Joe and I am 13 years old.
 ```

-Hint
+## 💡Hint
 You have to get the age of each people based on their birthDate.
-Search in Google "How to get the age of given birth date in javascript"
-Inside your simplifier function you have to return a concatenation.
+Search in Google "How to get the age of given birth date in javascript" Inside your simplifier function you have to return a concatenation.

 The expected output should look similar but not exactly to this: